Visit Saigon, Vietnam

 Festivals, events and seasonal reasons to visit

 - The lunar new year, known as Tet, tends to fall in late January or early February.
 Across Vietnam homes are decorated with strings of lights and flags.
 Gifts are given and homes are filled with flowers and small potted trees.
-Saigon seems to turn yellow - considered a lucky colour to welcome the new year.
+Saigon seems to turn yellow — considered a lucky color to welcome the new year.
 Travel can be busy during this time and most restaurants and shops close.

 - The 2nd September each year marks the Vietnam Declaration of Independence from France in 1945.
 Saigon is decked in thousands of Vietnam flags as locals enjoy the public holiday.
 An impressive firework display is set off over the city.

 Our itineraries will give you suggestions for what is possible when you travel in Saigon, and they showcase routes we know work particularly well.
 Treat them as inspiration, because your trip will be created uniquely by one of our specialists.